Wire & Cable Basics

 • Direct burial, duct, tray, and aerial installations

-• Commercial/industrial service entrances
+• Commercial and industrial service entrances

 Standards to Look For